 Don’t Listen to Whatever Everyone Else Says

-According to the Partnership for Drug-Free Kids and the New York State Office of Alcoholism and Substance Ace, there are 10 percent of adults in America that consider themselves to be in recovery for drugs or alcohol.
+According to the Partnership for Drug-Free Kids and the New York State Office of Alcoholism and Substance Ace, there is 10 percent of adults in America that consider themselves to be in recovery for drugs or alcohol.
 This means that the majority of people that you come in contact with either has or knows someone who has (or had) a problem with alcohol or drugs.
 Because of this, you are going to receive a wealth of unsolicited, yet free, advice—though it is well-intentioned, the majority of the advice will not be suited to your individual situation.

-As with most things, there is so much misinformation out there, and if you take it to heart, it could result in your efforts to get your loved one into rehab being significantly reduced.
+As with most things, there is so much misinformation out there, and if you take it to heart, it could result in your efforts to get your loved one into rehab is significantly reduced.

 Do Educate Yourself on the Addiction Disease